 2008-2018: Fourth Leasing Period

-In 2005, DOE decided to prepare a second programmatic EA to determine if the leasing program should continue.
+In 2005, DOE prepared a second programmatic EA to determine if the leasing program should continue.
 The EA was finalized and approved in July 2007.
 A FONSI was issued in the same month for the proposed action, which called for the continued leasing of DOE-managed lands for the exploration and production of uranium and vanadium ores.
 DOE extended the existing leases through the interim period, May 2005 to April 2008.

 In April 2008, DOE executed new, 10-year lease agreements with the existing lessees of the 13 active lease tracts.
 In June 2008, DOE executed new, 10-year lease agreements for 18 of the 19 inactive lease tracts, through a competitive bid process; the remaining lease tract (C-JD-8A) received no bids and was placed on inactive status indefinitely.
 After the execution of leases, lease tract C-JD-7A was incorporated into lease tract C-JD-7; one of the 18 lease tracts, C-SR-14, was returned to DOE and also placed on inactive status indefinitely.